Freelance Conservationist, author-illustrator, environmental and climate education entrepreneur, Captain Polo Academy

 My conservation career started in 1992 when I helped set up and joined a University expedition to the Bolivian Amazon.
 What started out as a 3-month experience ended up being a life-changing inflection point that set my professional and personal course to the present day.
 My conservation experience was built bottom-up and hands-on, and includes field data collection and logistics, grassroots organization leadership and project management, community engagement and capacity building, M&E, training and behavior change, and lately climate education through authorship of graphic novels and other resources.

 Hello!
-I'm Léa and I'm a WildLearning Specialist with WildTeam.
-I help deliver a number of workshops with WildTeam, including the Grant Writing for WildLife Conservation workshops.
-I love getting to know all the workshop participants and learning from them :)
+I'm Léa and I'm a WildLearning Specialist with WildTeam UK.
+I help create, design and deliver training courses.
+I love getting to know all the participants and learning from them :)

-Previously, I was working with BirdLife International on an EC-funded project on Involving More Stakeholders in Forest Governance in Asia and the Pacific.
-I got to work with wonderful organisations such as the Haribon Foundation in the Philippines, Burung in Indonesia, Malaysian Nature Society as well as Tenkile Conservation Alliance and the University of Papua New Guinea.
+Previously, I was working with BirdLife International on forest governance issues and in my previous life I worked in the development sector in the United States.
 Education-wise, I have studied economic development, international relations as well as tropical forestry in the past.

 I work for WildTeam UK, helping to deliver training workshops, write conservation best practice manuals and share them as widely as possible.
 Previously a Writing Fellow working with various conservation organisations across India.
 Background in research, particularly behavioural ecology.
 Bird nerd.